-Liverpool’s John Lennon Airport is large and well connected to destinations in Europe and further afield, via major carriers such as Aer Lingus, Ryanair and easyJet.
+Liverpool’s John Lennon Airport is large and well connected to destinations in Europe and further afield, via major carriers such as Aer Lingus, Ryanair, Pegasus Airlines and easyJet.
 Budget airline easyJet, for example, goes to Alicante in Spain (two hours 45 minutes), Faro in Portugal (two hours 55 minutes), Amsterdam in the Netherlands (one hour 15 minutes), and Bodrum in Turkey (four hours 15 minutes).

-However, flights between Blackpool and US cities, such as Boston (BOS), Chicago (ORD) and Connecticut (BDL), mean catching a connecting flight at Dublin Airport.
+However, flights between Liverpool and US cities, such as Boston (BOS), Chicago (ORD) and Connecticut (BDL), mean catching a connecting flight at Dublin Airport.

 While you’re here, why not extend your trip and use Blackpool as a launch pad to other UK destinations?
 Though it only serves a handful of flights, catching a short-haul flight from Blackpool International Airport means less time for the kids to grizzle and more time for fun activities.

 From Liverpool’s John Lennon Airport, you can fly direct to the Isle of Man in just 45 minutes via FlyBe or easyJet, putting the island’s medieval castles, Viking and Celtic heritage and rugged coastline within easy reach.
 Alternatively, head to Belfast, home of the world’s biggest Titanic museum – Flybe operates daily flights to Belfast City Airport (BHD) three times a day.